ptitSeb/gl4es/README.md

  * No Accum emulation

 Some known general limitations:
- * GL_SELECT as some limitation in its implementation (for exemple, current Depth buffer or binded texture are not taken into account, also custom vertex shader will not work here)
+ * GL_SELECT as some limitation in its implementation (for example, current Depth buffer or bounded texture are not taken into account, also custom vertex shader will not work here)
  * NPOT texture are supported, but not with GL_REPEAT / GL_MIRRORED, only GL_CLAMP will work properly (unless the GLES Hardware support NPOT)
  * Multiple Color attachment on Framebuffer are not supported
  * OcclusionQuery is implemented, but with a 0 bits precision